How to Tell If Bacon Is Bad: 3 Easy Ways to Find Out

 - Examine your bacon before buying.
 Always check the sell-by date to make sure you’re getting the freshest product.

 - Always keep your bacon in a refrigerator or a freezer.
-Unopened bacon will last for one to two weeks in the refrigerator and for six to eight months in the freezer.
+Unopened bacon will last for one to two weeks in the fridge and for six to eight months in the freezer.
 Opened and uncooked bacon will last for one week in the refrigerator and up to six months in the freezer.

 - To maximize the shelf life of your opened bacon, store it in a resealable plastic bag or wrap it tightly with aluminum foil or plastic wrap.

 - Check your bacon regularly.
 If not stored properly bacon will go bad.
-If it has spoiled, discard immediately to prevent contaminating other products.
+If it has spoiled, discard it immediately to prevent contaminating other products.

 To Store Cooked Bacon:

 - Properly stored cooked bacon will last up to four or five days in the refrigerator and for two to three months in the freezer.